yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/6_Verify_Installation.md

 # 6: Verify Installation

 ## What's covered in this section
+Once all previous onboarding processes are completed, let's verify it on macOS device.
 In this section, we will cover following method to check MDE on macOS installation
 - MDE installation from macOS UI
 - MDE installation from terminal